molinalim/molinalim/README.md

 - 👋 Hi, I’m @molinalim
 - 👀 I’m interested in Computer Vision 👀👀👀👀👀👀👀👀👀👀👀
-- 🌱 I’m currently learning React JS, competitive programming with C++ and Computer Vision with python.
+- 🌱 I’m currently learning React JS, competitive programming with C++, Computer Vision with python and Fintech.
 - 💞️ I’m looking to collaborate on any web project
 - 📫 How to reach me: limmolina99@gmail.com